Coronary Artery Bypass Graft in Orange County, CA

 Most commonly referred to as simply “bypass surgery”, this surgery is often performed in people who have angina (chest pain) and coronary artery disease (where plaque has built up in the arteries).
 During the surgery, a bypass is created by grafting a piece of a vein above and below the blocked area of a coronary artery, enabling blood to flow around the obstruction.
 Veins are usually taken from the leg, but arteries from the chest may also be used to create a bypass graft.

 Our surgeons perform many coronary bypass procedures with robot assistance using the da Vinci ®.
 Patients can have a standalone Robot Assisted CABG, a Hybrid procedure (meaning a Robot Assisted CABG at the same time as a stent placement by a cardiologist), or even as a staged Hybrid (meaning a Robot Assisted CABG and the stent placement are done at different times).
-For more information on Coronary Artery Bypass Graft (CABG), contact the Bethencourt Group in Long Beach and Fountain Valley, CA at (657) 241-9440.
+For more information on Coronary Artery Bypass Graft (CABG), contact the Bethencourt Group in Fountain Valley, CA at (657) 241-9440.

 Minimally Invasive Surgery Vs. Open